 Union leaders need more than basic AI literacy - they need strategic frameworks, governance approaches, and practical tools to guide their organisations through this transition.

-Course format
+Programme format

 Flexible delivery options

-• In-person as a half or full day workshop lasting 3-6 hours.
+• In-person as a full day workshop.

 • As an extended programme combining initial workshop with follow-up advisory sessions to support implementation.